 Call 911 for Sudden Chest PainIf you have any sudden or unexplained chest pain, call 911 immediately.

-- Pain in one or both arms, the back, neck, jaw or stomach
+- Pain or pressure in the back, neck, jaw, or shoulders

 What Sets Us Apart?

-And we’ve created the region’s only Women’s Heart Program, because there are differences between women and men when it comes to heart problems.
+We also have created the region’s only Women’s Heart Program, because there are differences between women and men when it comes to heart problems.
 These include risk factors, symptoms, diagnosis, treatment, and outcomes.
-We’ve built an entire team of experts around personalized heart care for women.
+We’ve built a team of experts around personalized heart care for women.

 Our care team is here for you.
 Find a UR Medicine expert and get care now.View Providers